YankaiGroup/optimal_decision_tree/README.md

 ### Dataset Files - data/
 All small and medium dataset are listed in the folder.
 The link of large datasets is listed in file large-datasets/readme.
 ## Evaluation
-Please refer to either line 28-33 of real-l.jl or line 25-33 of test.jl file for the meaning of each input parameter.
+Please refer to either line 28-33 of real-l.sh or line 25-33 of test.jl file for the meaning of each input parameter.